 Almeria Andalucia, Spain Travel Guide

-Strategies to save money during your visit.
+Strategies to be frugal during your visit.

 Efficient planning maximizes sightseeing and reduces waiting.